 - Civil Status and Registration office (Gibraltar)

 ‘Resident’ means being within the UK at midnight on at least 183 days if the period under consideration is twelve months long, and pro-rata for other periods of time.
+A period of residency starts on the date of arrival in the UK.
 ‘Age’ is calculated as at the date of the commencement of the tournament.

 Amended by Council 2021-12-20

 For the British Pair Go Championships, players must satisfy the same conditions as above.